-Each country will usually only have 1 option for washing clothes available to you.
-Depending on the country, you will have the option to either wash your own clothes or a laundry service, in which someone else washes them for you.
+In Southeast Asia, you will have the option to either wash your own clothes (laundromat is one example) or a laundry service, in which someone else washes them for you.

-Usually you will not have both options, only one of them.
-Unless if you are renting and the rental has a laundry machine available for the tenants’ use.
+Usually, you will not have both options, only one of them.
+The exception is if you are renting, and the rental has a laundry machine available for the tenants’ use.

 Cultural – Washer & Hang Dry (No Drier)

-Southeast Asia, the clothes washing machine has a spin cycle that removes most of the water from the clothes.
-The clothes are then hang dried, which is most common.
+(2) the washing machine spin cycle removes most of the water from the clothes.

 Many rentals have an area with racking to hang dry clothes.